BBO-repo/ros-exercise/README.md

 xhost +local:docker
 ```

 Since I'm using [vscode](https://code.visualstudio.com/) as an IDE, I found it convenient to use the [dev container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) then I'm also providing a [`.devcontainer.json`](.devcontainer.json).
-With this extension building the container is a easy a clicking on green bottom left button and choose `Reopen in container`
+With `dev contain extension`, building the container is as easy as just clicking on green bottom left button and choose `Reopen in container`

 ![remote dev status bar](images/remote-dev-status-bar.png)

-Once done you should have the current folder content accessible in the container terminal under the path `/workspace`
+Once done, you should have the current folder content accessible in the container terminal under the path `/workspace`

-After that, to confirm the setting was up, I've tried to run `roscore` then `rviz` and `gazebo`.
+After that, to confirm the setting is up, from a terminal in container, I've run `roscore` then `rviz` and `gazebo`.
 Everything were working as expected.

 ### 2. Install and run the POLARIS GEM e2 simulator
 Installing the [POLARIS GEM e2 simulator](https://gitlab.engr.illinois.edu/gemillins/POLARIS_GEM_e2) was straight forward following the official instruction.<br>